RoThePro/3D-Tic-Tac-Toe/README.md

 # 3-Dimensional Tic Tac Toe

-An AI suggested to me by Zach Latta at CodeDay Bay Area.

-Disclaimer:
-It may never lose. ahem Chhavi ahem
+A Tic Tac Toe algorithm that utilizes the Magic Cube to never lose.